saylesss88/nix-book/src/NixOS_Modules_Explained_3.md

 }
 ```

-- Inputs: The module takes the above inputs and `...` (catch-all for other args)
+**Inputs**: The module takes the above inputs and `...` (catch-all for other args)

 - `config`: Allows the module to read option values (e.g.
   `config.programs.vim.enable`).
 It provides access to the evaluated
   configuration.

 - `lib`: The Nixpkgs library, giving us helper functions like `mkEnableOption`
   , `mkIf`, and `mkOverride`.

 - `pkgs`: The Nixpkgs package set, used to access packages like `pkgs.vim`

 - `...`: Allows the module to accept additional arguments, making it flexible
   for extension in the future.

 > Key Takeaways: A NixOS module is typically a function that can include
 > `config`, `lib`, and `pkgs`, but it doesn’t require them.
 The `...`